SamiJohannes/LearnVScodeAndGit/README.md

 3. Installed extensions from VScode marketplace.
 4. Downloaded and installed gitSCM.
 5. Set up git and cloned this repository to VScode workspace.
+6. In VScode, made changes, commit and push to master branch.